ciralproject/ciral/README.md

 Details regarding participation can be found in this [section](https://ciralproject.github.io/#participation) of the website.

-For more details on understanding and getting started with the task, please check the provided (Guidelines and Resources)[Guidelines/guide.md]
+For more details on understanding and getting started with the task, please check the provided [Guidelines and Resources](Guidelines/README.md)